braineatingmachines/braineatingmachines.github.io/pages/legal/terms.md

 > *Last Updated: December 2025*

+For detailed program policies including make-up sessions, discounts, and equipment requirements, see our [Policies & Terms](/policies/).

 ## Enrollment & Registration

 - Registration is on a first-come, first-served basis and subject to availability.